 Phase 1 - Market Research

-During this phase, 18 technologies for heat stroke prevention were identified during a detailed market assessment conducted via the Internet, lay press news stories, through consultation with CPS advocacy organizations, and direct contact from the device manufacturers.
+During this phase, 18 technologies for pediatric heat stroke prevention were identified during a detailed market assessment conducted via the Internet, lay press news stories, through consultation with CPS advocacy organizations, and direct contact from the device manufacturers.

 Phase 2 - Product Evaluation